Johann Peter Trünckler [sic] & Anna Margaretha Krähmer were married on 13 June 1766 in St. Peter’s Lutheran Church in Lübeck.

-Peter Trumpler and his wife arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard an English frigate under the command of Skipper Adam Beerfeier.
+Peter Trumpler and his wife Anna arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard an English frigate under the command of Skipper Adam Beerfeier.
+[Anna Margaretha Krämer is believed to be the daughter of Heinich Krämer with whom they arrived in Oranienbaum.]

 The Oranienbaum passenger list records that Peter Trumpler was a tailor while the 1767 census records that he was a farmer.